 If an employee becomes aware of an imminent act of violence, a threat of imminent violence, or actual violence, emergency assistance must be sought immediately.
 In such situations, the employee should contact the law enforcement authorities by dialing 911.
-Immediately after contacting the law enforcement authorities, the employee must report the incident to site Principal and Human Resources Department.
+Immediately after contacting the law enforcement authorities, the employee must report the incident to Human Resources.